 Non-denominational Religious Education is provided for all children as part of the curriculum and is taught in accordance with the 2017 Kent Agreed Syllabus for Religious Education.

-The Kent Agreed Principle aim of R.E.
+The Kent Agreed Principle aim of Religious Education.

 Assembly is an important part of the school day when we meet together as a community.
 It is a time when we place emphasis on the development of values and attitudes towards each other and the world around us.
 Assemblies are non-denominational and are of a broadly Christian nature.
 We also give consideration to the multicultural society in which we live and recognise other faiths, particularly around times of celebrations and festivals.